linkorb/objectstorage/README.md

 ### Example config file:

 This repository contains a file called `objectstorage.conf.dist` which you can use to copy to `objectstorage.conf` and add your own credentials.

 The comments in this file explain what options are available.

 ## Features

 * PSR-0 compatible, works with composer and is registered on packagist.org
 * PSR-1 and PSR-2 level coding style
-* Supports Amazon S3 (`S3Driver`)
+* Supports Amazon S3 (`S3Adapter`)
-* Supports MongoDB GridFS (`GridFsDriver`)
+* Supports MongoDB GridFS (`GridFsAdapter`)
-* Supports MySQL, PostgreSQL, Oracle, SQLite, MS SQL Server, etc through PDO (`PdoDriver`)
+* Supports MySQL, PostgreSQL, Oracle, SQLite, MS SQL Server, etc through PDO (`PdoAdapter`)
-* Supports File systems (`FileDriver`)
+* Supports File systems (`FileAdapter`)
-* Included with command line utility for testing and introspection
+* Includes a CLI utility for testing and introspection

 ## Todo (Pull-requests welcome!)